TimothyRedPanda/component_library/README.md

-For Developers Readme see - developers readme folder - in the github repository.
+For Developers Readme see - developers readme folder - in the GitHub repository.

+Version 0.2.8 - Refactoring - removal of unneeded code.
+Most props are optional now.

-Version 0.2.7 - (Bug fixes and card now has a width property for easy customization) The Styled Version - Styled Components introduced - along with a config for customization of colors.
+Version 0.2.7 -
+(Bug fixes and card now have a width property for easy customization) The Styled Version - Styled Components introduced—along with a config for customization of colors.

-Red Panda Components -
-This is a component library being maintained by Timothy Bridge.
+Red Panda Components—This is a component library being maintained by Timothy Bridge.
-Currently a student at School of Code.
-To install -
+Currently, a student at the School of Code.
+To install

     npm i red-panda-components framer-motion styled-components

 This will install red-panda-components into your project and also the framer-motion and sass dependencies.
 Currently it is a Typescript React library.

-As part of the NPM package there should be a panda.config.json - this is where you can control - color (primary and secondary colors)
+As part of the NPM package, there should be a panda.config.json - this is where you can control - color (primary and secondary colors)
 / padding
-/ border-radius (standard size and large i.e. round edges on buttons) / fonts (small / medium / large i.e. for the fontSize props below)
+/ border-radius (standard size and large i.e. round edges on buttons) / fonts (small / medium / large i.e., for the fontSize props below)

 More to follow.
-Let us know if you have any questions - Find us on LinkedIn - Timothy Bridge
+Let us know if you have any questions—Find us on LinkedIn–Timothy Bridge

-To import into your react project -
+To import into your React project

     import { Button, SlideButton, Card, Input, FileUpload, ImagePreview, Webcam } from "red-panda-components";